livewire-group/livewire-website/README.md

 ## Local Development

-Clone this repository, and run `yarn` or `npm install` from the new folder to install all required dependencies.
+Clone this repository, and run `yarn` from the new folder to install all required dependencies.

-Then start the development server with `yarn start` or `npm start`.
+Then start the development server with `yarn start`.

+If you're working on the CMS, you will need to use the Netlify CMS proxy server, open a terminal above the project (e.g. one directory up) and run `npx netlify-cms-proxy-server`

 ## Layouts